 The number unique subscribers recorded in a given area during a given time interval.
 This corresponds to the number of active users.

-we suggest using administrative units and computing the number of unique subscribers seen in large areas (e.g. units level 1 (province) or level 2 (district) or 3) and also the number of unique subscribers seen in smaller areas (level 4 or 5 (wards)).
+To specify areas we suggest using administrative units and computing the number of unique subscribers seen in large areas (e.g. units level 1 (province) or level 2 (district) or 3) and also the number of unique subscribers seen in smaller areas (level 4 or 5 (wards)).
 Groups of nearby cell towers may also be used to define small areas.

 For the time interval, we suggest computing the number of unique subscribers seen in a given areas using 1 hour, 1 day, and 1 week.